- Induction Day

 Attendance is mandatory for first-year students, with the exception of CASE students.
 Contact the PIPS administrator if you are unable to attend and make sure to check your training plan for your total training credit points.

 The EASTBIO Symposium 2017 on Societal Impact will be held in Aberdeen, at King's College Conference Centre on the 11 and 12 June 2017.
-Please mark the date in your diary!
+Please mark the date in your diary and check here for updates.

 The event is student-led, with current student reps deciding on the content and structure, the speakers to invite and the type of engagement for each cohort.
 We ask all our students to input their opinions by contacting their local student reps.